-As a condition of participation in the Systems, employers and/or employees are required to contribute certain percentages of salary and wages as authorized by statute and specified by the URS Board.
+As a condition of participation in the Systems, employers and/or employees are required to contribute certain percentages of salary and wages as authorized by statute and specified by the Utah State Retirement Board.
 Contributions are actuarially determined as an amount that, when combined with employee contributions (where applicable) is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded actuarial accrued liability.
-Contribution rates are as follows:
+Contribution rates as of June 30, 2017:

-Utah Retirement Systems Employee Paid Paid by Employer for Employee Employer Contribution Rates Employer rate for 401(k) Plan Contributory System 111 - Local Governmental Div - Tier 2 N/A N/A 16.67% 1.78% Noncontributory System 15 - Local Governmental Div - Tier 1 N/A N/A 18.47% N/A Tier 2 DC Only 211 - Local Government N/A N/A 6.69% 10.00%
+Utah Retirement Systems Employee Employer Employer 401(k) Contributory System 111 - Local Governmental Div - Tier 2 N/A 14.91% 1.78% Noncontributory System 15 - Local Governmental Div - Tier 1 N/A 18.47% N/A Tier 2 DC Only 211 - Local Government N/A 6.69% 10.00%